Why come from treatment

 • You may be given stretches to do in between sessions

-• Payment can be made by cash, cheque or bank transfer
+• Payment can be made by cash or bank transfer

-• 24 hours notice of cancellations is required
+• 24 hours notice of cancellations is required, a £50 no show fee is charged.

 A typical first session

-• On your first appointment, Angela will gather a detailed medical case history from you and ask what you wish to achieve from KMI.
+• On your first appointment, Angela will gather a detailed medical case history from you and ask what you wish to achieve from ATSI.

 • Before working on you, your structure will be assessed and the goals of the session discussed with you.